axisgroup/evaluation-toolkit/1. Following best practices/README.md

 >
 > Matthew Crawford

 **Separate news from the noise**- Make important information salient and easy to get to using visual cues, interaction techniques, and other functionalities.
-Aoid clutter.
+Avoid clutter.

 **Push vs. Pull**- To the extent possible, the burden of highlighting important information should be borne by the interface, and not by the user, e.g. by way of alerts and notifications.